 For each setting, change an option.

 - Not Configured (default)

 - Enabled – Network connectivity will be maintained in Standby.

 - Disabled – Network connectivity is not guaranteed.

 That should do it!

 This post showed you how to change the network connectivity state with Modern Standby in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.